ethanman102/Chartreuse/README.md

 #### Citation 3
 This https://www.geeksforgeeks.org/how-to-open-an-image-from-the-url-in-pil/ helped with understanding how to open an image from a URL in PIL.
 This was used in chartreuse/api_handling/users.py to open an image from a URL on lines _ to _.

+#### Citation 4
+This https://getbootstrap.com/docs/5.3/getting-started/introduction/ helped step up bootstrap for the project.
+This was used in chartreuse/templates/base.html and the resulting CSS and HTML files that will be made for the site